Zubee-max/new-era-code/calc.md

 calculate() {
 read -p "Enter first number: " num1

-#This calculator is ready for commt
+#This calculator is ready for commit